Sydney Kamlager-Dove: Early life and education

 Sydney Kamlager-Dove was born in Chicago, Illinois.
-Her mother is actress Cheryl Lynn Bruce and her stepfather is artist Kerry James Marshall.
+Her mother, actress Cheryl Lynn Bruce, is black and her father, Don Kamlager, is white.
+"Being the product of an interracial marriage really set the tone for how I see people and how I see myself," she has said.
+Her stepfather is artist Kerry James Marshall.
+She graduated from Saint Ignatius College Prep, a Jesuit high school.
 She attended the University of Southern California in Los Angeles, where she earned a Bachelor of Arts in political science.
 She is a member of the Zeta Phi Beta sorority.
 She received her Master of Arts in arts management from the Heinz College at Carnegie Mellon University.

 Career

 In 1996, Kamlager-Dove was the spokesperson for the Social and Public Art Resource Center (SPARC) in Venice, California.
 A year later, she was the organization's public art director during the restoration of the Venice graffiti pit.
 After leaving SPARC, Kamlager-Dove worked as an assistant to actor Delroy Lindo.
 She later worked as a public affairs director for the nonprofit child care corporation Crystal Stairs, headed at the time by Holly Mitchell.

 In 2010, Kamlager-Dove worked on the campaign to elect Mitchell to the California State Assembly, becoming district director after Mitchell's victory.
 In 2015, she ran for Seat 3 of the board of trustees for the Los Angeles Community College District.
 On March 3, 2015, she defeated three other candidates with a 42% plurality.
 Kamlager-Dove has sat on the board of Planned Parenthood Los Angeles.